New York and New Jersey campaign: Reactions

 The failure of the Continental Army to hold New York also brought about a rise in Loyalist activity, as the city became a haven for refugee supporters of the Crown from elsewhere across the region.
-The British therefore actively recruited in New York and New Jersey to build regiments of provincial militia, with some success.
+The British, therefore, actively recruited in New York and New Jersey to build regiments of provincial militia, with some success.
 Loyalists in these areas may have been motivated by seeing elements of the rebel army head home after their enlistments ended.
 One New York Patriot militia leader wrote that thirty of his men, rather than reenlisting with him, had instead signed up with the enemy.
-On November 30 Admiral Howe offered amnesty to anyone that had taken up arms against the Crown, provided they swore an oath to it.
-Washington responded with his own proclamation suggesting that those who did not renounce such oaths should immediately go behind British lines.
+On November 30, Admiral Howe offered amnesty to anyone who had taken up arms against the Crown, provided they swore an oath to it.
+Washington responded with his own proclamation, suggesting that those who did not renounce such oaths should immediately go behind British lines.
 As a result, New Jersey became a civil battlefield, with militia activity as well as spying and counterspying continuing for the rest of the war.

 News of the capture of New York was favorably received in London, and General Howe was awarded the Order of the Bath for his work.
 Combined with news of the recovery of Quebec, circumstances suggested to British leaders that the war could be ended with one more year's campaigning.
 News of Admiral Howe's amnesty proclamation was met with some surprise, as its terms were more lenient than the hardliners in the government expected.
 Politicians opposed to the war pointed out that the proclamation failed to mention the primacy of the Parliament.
 Furthermore, the Howes were criticized for failing to keep Parliament informed of the various peace efforts they embarked on.